Pandora’s Box Part 3

 The Postmodern project substitutes exaltation for rage, visual means for formlessness, and sublimity for nihilism, but it can not destroy the existence and nature of art, or other human accomplishments.
 But these anti-art definitions can and do destroy our general ability to identify important aesthetic values in works of art; if we are not careful we could lose the language to distinguish the good from the absurd.

-The antidote to postmodern and the key to understanding the dilemma posed by this Pandora’s Box series is identification: open your eyes and name it for what it is.
+The antidote to postmodern and the key to understanding the dilemma posed by this Pandora’s Box series is evolutionary art: to integrate the furthest reaches of our knowledge, psychology, perception, and passion.

 All three versions of the legend of Pandora’s Box are true: the swirling demons and the diseases of insanity; the hope; and, as well, the magnificence of human creation.
 But it is the third version of Pandora’s Box, the one in which “out from the box rose up all the glories of humanity and they spread throughout the world with undiminished splendor” is the real one.
 It is the version that has value for those of us wishing to achieve a flourishing existence on earth.